 To check and encourage compliance with laws and regulations, the Human Environment and Transport Inspectorate (ILT) uses enforcement tools for surveillance, offering (digital) services or detecting crime.
 If the Inspectorate ascertains non-compliance by organisations or individuals, it can intervene using a broad range of measures.

 The aim of an intervention is to prevent, terminate, correct or punish an offence.
 It is the task of the inspectorate to motivate citizens or companies to comply with legislation and regulations.
 This may be done both willingly or unwillingly.
 It is not the aim of the inspectorate to always punish as severely as possible.
 However, the aim is to always be effective by applying instruments as light as possible.

 - General principles of good governance

-- Legislation and regulations
+- (Inter)national laws and regulations